 In most cases, the officer makes the decision during the interview that takes place when the person makes their claim.
-If the officer has not made a decision within three working days of the interview, the claim is automatically referred to the Refugee Protection Division.

-But, in some situations, the eligibility determination can be 'suspended'.
+In some situations, the eligibility determination can be 'suspended'.
 This could happen in the following situations:

 - If a claimant is facing criminal charges in Canada for a crime that carries a maximum sentence of at least 10 years, the eligibility decision can be suspended until the criminal court has dealt with the matter.